-If RF On is selected, the on-air transmitter's RF power stage is enabled (the standby transmitter depends on the maintenance mode).
+If RF On is selected, the on-air transmitter's RF power stage is enabled (the standby transmitter depends on the maintenance mode and the states of the system interlock and dummy load interlock).

 If RF Off is selected, the RF power stage for both transmitters will be disabled.